 Harvest Preparatory School recruits and admits students of any race, color or ethnic origin to all its rights, privileges, programs and activities.
 In addition, the school will not discriminate on the basis of race, color or ethnic origin in the administration of its educational programs and athletics/extracurricular activities.
-Furthermore, the school is not intended to be an alternative to court or administrative agency ordered, or public school district initiated desegregation.
+Furthermore, the school is not intended to be an alternative to court, or administrative agency ordered, or public school district-initiated desegregation.
+The complete Title IX policy can be found by visiting the Harvest Preparatory School website.